dewarim/cinnamon4/docs/api.md

 ---

 # /api/osd/version
 Create a new version of an OSD.
-Requires a multipart-mime request, with part "createNewVersionRequest" and optional part "file", if the new version should contain data.
+Requires a multipart-mime request, with part "cinnamonRequest" and optional part "file", if the new version should contain data.